Android Pie: When is my phone getting it?

 One benefit of owning a Google phone is that you are always the first to receive the monthly security updates and major OS releases like Android Pie.

-As such, the Pixel ($313 at Amazon.com), Pixel XL, Pixel 2 ($649 at Google Store), and Pixel 2 XL ($849 at Google Store) already have Android Pie.
+As such, the Pixel, Pixel XL, Pixel 2, and Pixel 2 XL already have Android Pie.
 If you haven't installed it, it's easy as pie.
 Just follow the directions in this post.

 Essential